Everyone's favorite

 This is quackery.

-Hard money policies are those policies so beloved of Ron Paul and the other "gold is magic" idiots.
+Ron Paul and the other "gold is magic" idiots.
 Specie currencies, currencies backed by gold or sliver, for instance, are believed to be more "real" than fiat currency, currency backed by law and regulation.
 Fiat money has been used by nations for thousands of years, it is not a new concept.
 Reliance on specie currencies limits the growth potential of an economy.
 And I have yet to have someone explain to me why the element with 79 protons is economically magical.

 The hard money approach is atrocious economics.
 I don't think it's outlandish (or even particularly controversial) to say that the biggest difference in the outcome of the Great Recession and the Great Depression was the change in central bank approach to policy.
 An economic catastrophe was averted.
 What's more, hard money is a great force for illiberalism.